 If you will be in Croatia in July or August, expect it to be very hot and very crowded.
 There will be lines for everything along with elevated prices.
 We completely avoid Croatia in the summer.

-Our favorite time to visit Croatia is fall, when crowds and temperatures have backed off.
+Our favorite time to visit Croatia is fall, when crowds, prices and temperatures have backed off.
 Yet it is still warm enough to enjoy the outdoors and even a brisk swim!

 We have spent a few winters in Croatia, which are a stark contrast to summertime.
 Most coastal towns – even Dubrovnik – are practically ghost towns.
-Bigger cities, like Split and Zagreb, are still enjoyable and full of locals, rather than tourists.
+Bigger cities, like Split and Zagreb, are still enjoyable and full of locals.

 Spending Christmas in Croatia is actually wonderful!
-Most cities have festive Christmas markets – like the award-winning Advent in Zagreb.
-It’s actually one of our favorite places for Christmas in Europe!
+The award-winning Advent in Zagreb is actually one of our favorite Christmas Markets in Europe!

 2 Weeks in Croatia Cost

-Even though visiting Croatia continues to get more expensive, it is still a relatively affordable destination.
+Even though visiting Croatia continues to get more expensive, we believe it’s still a good value.
 Creating a budget for 2 weeks in Croatia will depend on your style of travel and the time of your visit.

 If traveling outside of peak season, couples could spend about $100 per day.
 That includes accommodations, food and sightseeing.
-In the summer months, accommodation alone will cost twice that or more.
+In the summer, just about any decent place to stay will cost twice that (or more).

-Additionally, prices rise every year, making some activities too expensive for budget travelers.
-For example, walking the walls in Dubrovnik now costs nearly $40 per person.
+Of course, prices rise every year.
+Walking the walls in Dubrovnik now runs nearly $40 per person.
 Similarly, enjoying a meal in Old Town Split can cost the same as other European cities.

 We recommend listing all of your must-do’s and finding current entrance fees to ensure they will fit into your Croatia budget.